Allocareproctus unangas

 ray-finned fishes belonging to the family Liparidae, the snailfishes.

 These fish are found in the North Pacific Ocean inhabiting the Aleutian Islands.

 Size

 This species reaches a length of 13.0 cm.

 Etymology

-The fishes name, unangas, is the autonym of the Aleuts of Atka Island, a major island near the center of this fish's distribution, and so to honor the people of the Aleutian Islands.
+The fish's name, "unangas", is the autonym of the Aleuts of Atka Island, a major island near the center of this fish's distribution, and so honors the people of the Aleutian Islands.